-If you’re looking for an alternative to Ahrefs, SEMrush also offers similar keyword and backlink analytics.
+If you’re looking for an alternative to Ahrefs, SEMrush also offers similar keyword research functionalities.

 It’s important to use content formats that your audience will enjoy.
 This is exactly why you do a content audit in the beginning.
 A content audit will help you to identify content formats that have performed well in the past and give you an idea what you should be producing more of.

 Creating more of what your audience already loves is a sure-fire way to keep getting their attention with your content in the future.